TA-Softies/ta-wiki/guides/mac/utm-setup.md

 As stated on the [UTM Guide for Windows 11](https://docs.getutm.app/guides/windows/):

+{: .note }
-{% include callout.html content="The easiest way to obtain a Windows installer ISO is with CrystalFetch on macOS, a free utility for legally obtaining the newest Windows builds from Microsoft." type="quote" %}
+> The easiest way to obtain a Windows installer ISO is with CrystalFetch on macOS, a free utility for legally obtaining the newest Windows builds from Microsoft.

 **CrystalFetch** is a MacOS app that you can use to download Windows Installer ISOs.